 - Get some light exposure within an hour of waking, if you can

 You can also try warming foods (a tactic used in Traditional Chinese Medicine) — both warm in temperature and warm in effect!
-Spices like cayenne and cinnamon can actually raise your body’s temperature, even if they’re not consumed in a warm food.
-And, of course, a hot bowl of soup is always comforting on a chilly winter day.
+Spices like cayenne and cinnamon can actually raise your body’s temperature (helping boost metabolism, reduce inflammation, and support circulation), even if they’re not consumed in a warm food.
+And, of course, a hot bowl of immune-boosting soup is always comforting on a chilly winter day.

 Part of your mental health hygiene includes your social life and staying connected to loved ones.
 Our relationships have such a significant impact on our health, and winter can leave us feeling particularly lonely.
 So get ahead of the game, and try to pack your calendar with some good social engagements that feel spiritually and emotionally nourishing.